 General Dumas joined the Army of Italy in Milan in November 1796, serving under the orders of its commander-in-chief, Napoleon Bonaparte.
 Tension between the two generals began in this period, as Dumas resisted Napoleon’s policy of allowing French troops indiscriminately to expropriate local property.
 Dumas’ crowning achievement in this period came 1797, when the general single-handedly drove back an entire squadron of Austrian troops at a bridge over the Eisack River in Clausen.
 It was this feat for which the French began referring to Dumas as “the Horatius Cocles of the Tyrol” (after a hero who had saved ancient Rome).
 In 1798, Dumas joined Napoleon’s Campaign in Egypt.
 After the first battles were fought, Napoleon sent Dumas to pay ransom to some Bedouins who had kidnapped French soldiers.
 The expedition’s chief medical officer recounted in a memoir that local Egyptians, judging Dumas’ height and build versus Napoleon’s, believed Dumas to be in command.
 Something which Napoleon would never forgive.
 Following the destruction of the French armada by a British fleet led by Horatio Nelson, however, Dumas was unable to get out of Egypt until March of the following year.
 Dumas’ ship was forced by storms to land at Taranto, in the Kingdom of Naples, where Dumas and the rest of the passengers were imprisoned and most of their belongings confiscated.
 Dumas was malnourished and kept incommunicado for two years until his release in March 1801.

-At yovisto you can learn more about the times of Alexandre Dumas and how it was like living in France in the 19th century in the lecture of Yale Prof. John Merryman on ‘Nineteenth century’s Cities‘
+At yovisto academic video search you can learn more about the times of Alexandre Dumas and how it was like living in France in the 19th century in the lecture of Yale Prof. John Merryman on ‘Nineteenth century’s Cities‘

 References and Further Reading: